-According to BLS, approximately 89,000 jobs are held by veterinarians.
-Of this number, 76% of jobs are held by vets working in veterinary services.
-Veterinary services may be:
+According to the BLS, vets hold approximately 89,000 jobs in the United States.
+Of this number, 76% of vets work in veterinary services.
+You find veterinary services in:

-14 percent of vets are self-employed and three percent work in government.
-Approximately one percent of veterinarians work in education services and one percent work in social advocacy organizations.
+14% of vets are self-employed.
+3% percent work in government.
+1% works in education services.
+Another 1% works in social advocacy organizations.

-Veterinarians may strictly treat domestic animals, such as cats and dogs, or work with farm animals.
-A small percentage of veterinarians work in food safety and inspection.
-These specialized vets may inspect food processing plants, farms, and slaughterhouses to ensure the facilities are adhering to safety protocols.
+Some veterinarians treat domestic animals, such as cats and dogs.
+Others work with farm animals.
+A small percentage work in food safety and inspection.
+Specialized vets inspect food processing plants, farms, and slaughterhouses.
+They ensure facilities adhere to safety protocols.

-Veterinarians can also experience physical risks, such as being bitten, scratched, or kicked when an animal is frightened or in pain.
 But to offset the risks and emotional wear and tear, the rewards are great.
-Seeing an animal heal from injury or illness can be highly rewarding.
+Seeing an animal heal from injury or illness is rewarding.

-If you are considering a career as a veterinarian, it is important to conduct research that will help you determine the best degree path to this rewarding and lucrative career.
+As you consider a career as a veterinarian, it is important to research college courses and majors that will help you on your journey.

 - 30 Great Small Colleges for STEM Degrees